sequoia-pgp/fast-forward/README.md

             merge: true
 ```

+This workflow is only run when a comment that includes `/fast-forward`
-Note: `fast-forward` is careful to check that the user who triggered
+is added to the pull request.
+The workflow is careful to check that
-the workflow is authorized to push to the repository.
+the user who triggered the workflow is actually authorized to push to
+the repository.